Lasseb200/P3/README.md

   2. Run the 3D point model for either [spheres](https://github.com/Lasseb200/P3/blob/main/MATLAB-finite-element-method/Pulse%20expansion/Sphere%20point%20model%20with%20normal%20vectors%20and%20area%20calculations), [rods](https://github.com/Lasseb200/P3/blob/main/MATLAB-finite-element-method/Pulse%20expansion/Rod%20point%20model%20with%20normal%20vectors%20and%20area%20calculations) or [prisms](https://github.com/Lasseb200/P3/blob/main/MATLAB-finite-element-method/Pulse%20expansion/Prism%20point%20model%20with%20normal%20vectors%20and%20area%20calculations).
   3. Run the [absorption calculation code](https://github.com/Lasseb200/P3/blob/main/MATLAB-finite-element-method/Pulse%20expansion/Calculation%20and%20plot%20of%20absorption%20cross%20section).
 Make sure that the variables from the 3D model haven't been cleared.

 notes: Choose between gold or silver nanoparticles by choosing permitivitty on line 61 in the absorption calculation code, the direction of the E-field is chosen on line 58.
-The rod and prism models can be rotated in any direction in the bottom of the respective source code.
+The rod and prism models can be rotated in any direction in the bottom of their respective source code.

 ![3D_point_model_of_prism](3D_point_model_of_prism.png) ![Ag_rods_plot](Ag_rods_plot.png)
 ### Linear expansion (WIP)